What Is a Customer Avatar?

 (You did see the part about it being the key to experiencing marketing and sales success, right?)

-However, having an avatar—or a few, depending on how much you need to segment your target market—is especially beneficial for start-ups and small to medium-sized businesses.
-It allows you to make the most of your budget, focusing your digital marketing efforts for better results.
+However, having an avatar—or multiple avatars, depending on how much you need to segment your target market—is especially beneficial for start-ups and small to medium-sized businesses (both B2Bs and B2Cs).
+As mentioned previously, it allows you to make the most of your budget, focusing your digital marketing efforts for better results.
+And that’s something every business owner can appreciate.

 Why You Need a Customer Avatar